Debt ceiling explained: Why it’s a struggle in Washington and how the impasse could end

 Biden had insisted on approving the debt ceiling with no strings attached, saying the U.S. always pays its bills and defaulting on debt is non-negotiable.

-But facing a deadline as soon as June 1, when Treasury says it will run out of money, Biden launched negotiations with Republicans.
+But facing the prospect of the government running out of money to cover all its bills, Biden launched negotiations with Republicans.

 IS IT CLOSE TO BEING RESOLVED?

-The speaker added: “We have to spend less money than we spent last year.”
+They are at odds over how to trim annual budget deficits.
+Republicans are determined to cut spending while Biden’s team offered to hold spending levels flat.

-Biden, for his part, said at a press conference in Japan before departing: “I think that we can reach an agreement.”
+Biden wants to increase some taxes on the wealthiest Americans and some big companies, but McCarthy said early on that that is out of the question.

 But reaching an agreement is only part of the challenge.
-Any deal will also have to pass the House and Senate with significant bipartisan support.
-Many expect that buy-in from the White House and GOP leadership will be enough to muscle it over the finish line.
+Any deal would also have to pass the Repulican-led House and Democratic-majority Senate with significant bipartisan support.
+In the end, leaders from both parties will need to muscle it over the finish line.

 WHAT ARE THE HANGUPS?

-Republicans want to roll back spending to 2022 levels and cap future spending for the next decade.
+Republicans have dropped their demand to roll back spending to 2022 levels but say spending next year 2024 must be less than it is today.
+They also want to cap spending for the next decade.

-Democrats aren’t willing to go that far to cut federal spending.
-The White House has instead proposed holding spending flat at the current 2023 levels.
+Democrats aren’t willing to go that far to actually cut federal spending.
+The White House has instead proposed freezing spending at the current 2023 levels.

 There are also policy priorities under consideration, including steps that could help speed the construction and development of energy projects that both Republicans and some Democrats want.